simbo1905/checkatron/README.md

 # Checkatron

-A Python tool for generating brute-force SQL diff scripts to compare two database tables or datasets.
+A template driven Python tool for generating brute-force SQL diff scripts to compare two different database tables or datasets in the same table.
 Perfect for data validation, migration testing, and ensuring data consistency between production and test environments.

+The generated SQL is compatible with Snowflake and ANSI SQL databases and can be configured to use complex join keys with null-safe comparisons.
+The result can be TABLE (or TEMP TABLE) with status codes for each column and row-level differences:

+- **0**: ✅ Values match as same row are in each table and are either both null or equal
+- **1**: Values are different and not null in both tables
+- **2**: Column is NULL in before table only
+- **3**: Column is NULL in after table only
+- **4**: Row missing in before table (only shown as the `_row_status` magic column)
+- **5**: Row missing in after table (only shown as the `_row_status` magic column)

+The tool was built to help regression test data loading pipelines that insert only now rows.

+In production environment you can modify the template to create a temp table on the snowflake web UI then download the results to Excel and filter on any column > 0 to see the differences.

 ## Features